bendichter/bendichter/README.md

 ### Hi there 👋

 I am the Founder of [CatalystNeuro](catalystneuro.com), a consulting and software development company that facilitates collaboration in neuroscience.
 I have been fortunate enough to find a team of like-minded neuroscientists and software developers, and together we are finding ways to contribute to the field outside of the standard academic path.
+All of our code is open source and can be found [on GitHub](https://github.com/catalystneuro).

+Aside from the work I do at CatalystNeuro, some of my favorite side projects are:

+* [brokenaxes](https://github.com/bendichter/brokenaxes), a package for creating discontinuous plots in matplotlib
+* [tenseflow](https://github.com/bendichter/tenseflow), a package for converting the tense of any text. (not to be comfused with tensorflow 😋).

-Check out [My personal website](bendichter.com) for more information.
+Check out [My personal website](bendichter.com) for more information about me.

 <!--
 **bendichter/bendichter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.